Post

 and quantum information theory), and data science for his Jekyll blog.</role>

-Next, I requested translation of the markdown-formatted text provided by the user from {source_lang} to {target_lang} while preserving the format.
+Next, I requested the model to translate the provided Markdown text from {source_lang} to {target_lang} while preserving the format.

 1